RantAI-dev/Book9-SSCM/content/docs/smart-scm.md

 </p>

 <p style="text-align: justify;">
-Currently collaborating with institutions like ISCEA and Inoversi, RantAI is positioned at the intersection of technology and business transformation.
+Currently collaborating with institutions like Inoversi, RantAI is positioned at the intersection of technology and business transformation.
 Inoversi, founded in 2024, is a premier training organization dedicated to fostering innovation in business.
 It offers a wide range of services, including interactive webinars, high-quality e-books, and e-learning platforms that enhance the learning experience for professionals.
 With customized training, public workshops, and expert-led consulting services, Inoversi aims to empower businesses with the knowledge and tools needed to thrive in today’s competitive landscape.
 </p>

 <p style="text-align: justify;">